API Documentation

 Detection rule, flag values when maximum gradient exceeded.

-Set values tot NaN when maximum gradient between two observations is exceeded.
+Flag values when maximum gradient between two observations is exceeded.
+Use negative max_step to flag values with negative gradient.

 • max_step (float, optional) – max jump between two observations within given timestep, by default 0.5